Build Your Reputation With Testimonials And User Reviews

 Create A Client Testimonials Page

-Useful Testimonial Plugins
+Using WordPress Testimonial Plugins

 Here are some great WordPress testimonial plugins you can check out:

-- Responsive design that resizes for correct display on any device or browser.
+- Responsive design that resizes to display correctly on any device or browser.

 To learn how to add testimonials in WordPress, see the tutorial below: